vibbits/containers-workshop/exercises/02_building_dockerfiles.md

 Once you have built an image based on the corrected Dockerfile, run the script codereppy_min_batch with the Python version installed in the image.

+### Exercise 1A part 1

+Imagine the following situation.
+To make a simple data analysis project as reproducible as possible, we propose to create a container environment using Docker which contains the necessary tools and scripts.
+We have two use cases: a) we would like to run the Python scripts in a headless form.

+In order to create a Dockerfile for these use cases, a scrambled Dockerfile has been created and is provided as starting point for this exercise.

+Have a look at this Dockerfile `accidents/Dockerfile` and bring the statements in the correct order so that building the Docker image works fine.

+### Exercise 1A part 2

+Once you have built an image based on the corrected Dockerfile, run the script `accidents.R --data <dataset>` using the dataset in the folder `data` with the Python version installed in the image.

 ### Exercise 2

 We would like to create a simple Docker image which is based on the micromamba docker image.
 Consult the documentation and the Quick start document at https://micromamba-docker.readthedocs.io/en/latest/quick_start.html to construct a Dockerfile which uses the `environment.yml` file in the main folder of this repository.